Article: Vertical Navigation vs Horizontal Navigation

 Don't use left side vertical navigation.
 It is confusing.

-If you follow this advise you'll soon see conversion rates sky-rocket
+If you follow these simple tips you'll soon see conversion rates sky-rocket

 is the Managing Director of Position Front Page International Co., Ltd.